Clinton team to take part in U.S. state vote recount, Trump blasts effort

 WASHINGTON/WEST PAlM BEACH, Fla.
-Democrat Hillary Clinton's campaign will take part in a recount of Wisconsin votes in the U.S. presidential race, an effort Republican winner Donald Trump called "ridiculous" on Saturday.
+(Reuters) - Democrat Hillary Clinton's campaign will take part in a recount of Wisconsin votes in the U.S. presidential race, an effort Republican winner Donald Trump called "ridiculous" on Saturday.

 Wisconsin's election board on Friday approved the recount requested by Green Party candidate Jill Stein.
 She has said she wants to guarantee the integrity of the U.S. voting system since computer hacking had marked the Nov.
 8 election.